jessica-hoffman/Census-ABS-API-Assessment/README.md

 The project directory contains the following files and directories:

 - `data/`: directory containing the JSON files with the raw data.
+- `PandasCensusAPI_Assessment.ipynb`: Jupyter notebook that analyzes and visualizes the data related to veterans and COVID industry impact
+- `viz.ipynb`: Jupyter notebook that analyzes and visualizes the data related to COVID's affect on the workforce
-- `PandasCensusAPI_Assessment.ipynb`: Jupyter notebook with the code that analyzes and visualizes the data.
+- `education.ipynb`:Jupyter notebook with the code that analyzes and visualizes the data related to race and education in the workforce.
 - `README.md`: this file.

 ## Instructions